artifacthub/hub/docs/helm_annotations.md

 ## Supported annotations

+- **artifacthub.io/changes** *(yaml string, see example below)*

+This annotation is used to provide some details about the changes introduced by a given chart version.
+Artifact Hub can generate and display a **ChangeLog** based on the entries in the `changes` field in all your chart versions.

 - **artifacthub.io/images** *(yaml string, see example below)*

 Use this annotation to provide a list of the images used by this chart.
 Images listed will be scanned for security vulnerabilities.
 The security report generated will be available in the package detail view.